 RLHF (Reinforcement Learning from Human Feedback)

-A training method that uses human preference ratings to shape a model's behavior, making it more helpful, honest, and safe.
+A training method that uses human preference ratings to fine-tune a model's behavior after initial pre-training, making it more aligned with desired outputs for helpfulness, accuracy, and safety.

 The RLHF pipeline

 - Supervised fine-tuning (SFT): Fine-tune the pre-trained model on a curated dataset of high-quality demonstrations.
-This teaches basic instruction following.
+This teaches basic instruction following and establishes a behavioral baseline.

 - Reward model training: Human annotators compare pairs of model outputs and label which is better.
-A separate neural network (the reward model) is trained to predict human preferences.
+A separate neural network (the reward model) learns to predict these human preferences.

-- RL optimization: The language model generates responses and is optimized (via PPO or similar algorithms) to maximize reward model scores while not diverging too far from the SFT model.
+- RL optimization: The language model generates responses and is optimized using reinforcement learning algorithms like PPO to maximize reward model scores while staying close to the SFT model through KL divergence penalties.

 RLHF and model alignment

-RLHF is the primary tool that makes models like Claude and GPT-4 refuse harmful requests, acknowledge uncertainty, and maintain conversation context.
-Without it, pre-trained models will generate whatever text is most probable given the context, regardless of safety or helpfulness.
+RLHF became the standard approach for aligning models like Claude, GPT-4, and Llama 2.
+It enables models to refuse harmful requests, express uncertainty, and maintain conversational coherence.
+Without this step, pre-trained models generate whatever text is most probable given the context, regardless of safety or practical utility.